pfsense/docs/source/install/upgrade-guide.rst

 LAGG LACP Behavior Change
 """""""""""""""""""""""""

-LAGG using LACP in FreeBSD 10.0 and newer defaults to “strict mode” being enabled, which means the lagg does not come up unless your switch is speaking LACP.
+LAGG using LACP in FreeBSD 10.0 and newer defaults to "strict mode" being enabled, which means the lagg does not come up unless your switch is speaking LACP.
 This will cause your LAGG to not function after upgrade if your switch isn't using active mode LACP.